shubham-goel/bit-transmitter/README.md

 # bit-transmitter
-An Arduino Bit Transmitter built to partially mimic working of the Physical Layer of the IP Stack
+An Arduino Bit Transmitter built to partially mimic working of the Physical Layer of the IP Stack.

 ## Contributors